 Refuse, reduce, reuse, recycle and restore!

-When choosing clothes and shoes, avoid faddish styles and thin, flimsy fabrics.
-Choose comfortable clothes and shoes that fit you well and are made to last, so you'll get plenty of wear from them.
+When choosing clothes and shoes, avoid fads and flimsy fabrics.
+Choose comfortable clothes and shoes that fit well and are made to last to get plenty of wear from them.
 Don't forget second-hand and consignment shops.

 Restore & Close the Loop